jkhurdan/A11yTraining/CourseContent/A11yChecklist-startfromscratch.md

 ## Implementation Phase
 ### Day 1

-It’s important on day 1 as you go over the syllabus that you are letting students know if they have or believe they have a disability and need assistance.
-They should speak with their disability services office.
+It’s important on day 1 as you go over the syllabus, that you are letting students know if they have or believe they have a disability and need assistance, to speak with their disability services office to find suitable accommodations.

 ### Exams
 Work with your IT department and LMS management team to ensure that any exam is accessible with a screen reader.
 If a student presents you with a letter for an extended time, you should also work with them to help you determine how to go about making those arrangments online.